mctinker/Map-Tasker/README.md

 ## Known Issues

-- Firefox doesn't recognize a light background (appearance is 'light').
+- Firefox doesn't recognize a light background (e.g. when 'Appearance' is changed from 'dark' to 'light').
 Themes and the Firefox "Manage Colors" settings can mess this up.

 ## Contributions